 - Design robust evaluations of interventions with the potential to improve health or prevent disease

-or one other module, chosen from any theme, from the full list of optional modules.
+Plus two more modules, chosen from any theme (including other PH modules), from the full list of student-selected modules.